 Here’s another black hat strategy that search engines loathe.

-Cloaking is a black hat tactic where content creators serve different content or web URLs to online users and search engines, providing different experiences on each.
+Cloaking is a black hat tactic where content creators serve different content or web URLs to online users and search engines.

 Ultimately, enough searchers will complain about your website to catch the search engine’s attention.

 Ideally, you want to focus on designing the best possible user experience for your visitors.

 Ever heard of the term “plagiarism?”